 - Honeything emulates the TR-069 WAN management protocol, as well as a RomPager web-server, with vulnerabilities.
 Other IoT decoys can be created by emulating embedded telnet / FTP servers, for example with BusyBox.

-- ConPot emulates a number of operational technology control systems infrastructure, including protocols like MODBUS, DNP3 and BACNET.
+- ConPot emulates a number of operational technology control systems infrastructure.
+These include protocols like MODBUS, DNP3 and BACNET.
 It comes with a web-server that can emulate a SCADA HMI as well.

 - GasPot emulates a Veeder Root Gaurdian AST that is commonly used for monitoring in the oil and gas industry.